advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 Without the ability to model minds, there can be no AGI, since otherwise something as essential as "truth" has no meaning.
-It has meaning to humans, but not relative to the mind representing the AGI.
+It has meaning to humans, but not relative to the mind representing the AGI:

+- A computer program does not have any intrinsic concept of truth
+- The ability of general computing is weaker than general theorem proving
+- Comprehending the concept of truth is a statement about a reflective ability of modeling recursive minds

 I believe there is no other way to ground the concept of truth.
 At least, it is the only way I know so far how two agents can converge on the same concept.